 |cum laude||3.50 GPA, or 3.40 GPA and completion of the honors program|

-Honors announced at commencement shall be determined on the basis of work completed prior to the semester in which the graduation exercises are held.
+Honors shall be determined on the basis of work completed prior to the semester in which the graduation exercises are held.
 The diploma and transcript will reflect honors earned in all undergraduate work.
 The official honors designation awarded will include the final semester coursework and is based on the transcript posting of degree completion.
 If the final semester GPA calculation to determine honors differs from the honors announcement at commencement, the honors award will be adjusted accordingly.

 Satisfactory progress is determined each semester.
 The May Term academic progress will be included and calculated with the spring semester cumulative GPA calculation.
 A student maintains progress upon successful completion of at least 12 hours as a full-time student or 6 hours as a half-time student per semester while maintaining a cumulative GPA as follows: